- Whose grave does Rain visit at the cemetery?

 - What is Queenie’s tribal heritage?

-- What did happen on that last night between Rain and Galen?
+- What happened on that last night between Rain and Galen?

 What role does silence play in your own communication style?

-The theme and characters in a book are different for every reader because every reader brings to them his or her own life experiences and perceptions.
+The theme and characters in a book are different for every reader because each brings to their own life experiences and perceptions.
 This may be especially true for novels like this one, which is more about asking questions than giving answers.
-Too often tests will ask what an author meant by this or that in a story, and the theory seems to be that there’s one right answer.
+Too often academic tests will ask what an author meant by this or that in a story, and the theory seems to be that there’s one right answer.
 There’s not.
-(Feel free to quote me on that one).
+(Feel free to quote me on that.)

 If you’re discussing this in a group, do any of you disagree about something in the story?
 Try to explain why you feel this way.
 Listen respectfully to one another.
 Remember that the relationship between every novel and each of its readers is a unique one.